PhotonVision/photonvision-docs/source/docs/hardware/picamconfig.rst

 The Raspberry Pi camera is routed through and processed by the GPU.
 Since the GPU boots before the CPU, it must be configured properly for the attached camera.
 Additionally, this configuration cannot be changed without rebooting.

-PhotonVision's Pi images are configured for "auto-detection".
-This means that the GPU will properly identify and use official Pi Cam V1 (OV5647), V2 (IMX219), and HQ (IMX477) hardware.
-If you are using one of these cameras, no additional configuration is needed.

-However, the GPU is not capable of detecting other cameras automatically.
+The GPU is not always capable of detecting other cameras automatically.
 The file ``/boot/config.txt`` is parsed by the GPU at boot time to determine what camera, if any, is expected to be attached.
-This file must be updated for non-standard cameras.
+This file must be updated for some cameras.

 .. warning:: Incorrect camera configuration will cause the camera to not be detected.
 It looks exactly the same as if the camera was unplugged.